 GPU (Graphics Processing Unit)

 Generally speaking, the CPU or Central Processing Unit is in charge of processing information from the entire PC, including the GPU.
-It essentially retrieves data and instructions on what to do with that data, does some complex Boolean algebra, and delivers the requested outcome.
+It essentially retrieves data and instructions on what to do with that data, does some complex Boolean algebra, and delivers the requested result.

 iGPU